 Customer Review Period - understanding your property value

 The City issues property assessment notices each year in early January, which begins a Customer Review Period.
-This year’s* Customer Review Period ran from January 14 – March 23, 2021.
-Though the Customer Review Period has now ended, we have information below in Step 4 about what you can do before next year’s assessments are mailed.
+This year’s* Customer Review Period runs from January 5 - March 14, 2022.
 We encourage you to review your assessment details and contact Assessment if you have any questions or comments.
 We are committed to providing reliable information and service that you can count on.

 *If you received an Amended Assessment Notice, a Supplementary Assessment Notice, or an Amended Supplementary Assessment Notice, then your date range will be different.
 You will still have a Customer Review Period, but it will be based on the date of your notice.
 Your Customer Review Period and final date to file a complaint is outlined on your assessment notice.

 How your property assessment helps determine your property tax bill

 Check the accuracy of your property details and search for comparable properties and sales in your area to ensure your assessment is fair and equitable.
 It is important to confirm your property details are correct.
 Here’s how:

 - Log into Assessment Search.

 - Link your property and account using your roll number and access code.

 - If this is your first time logging into Assessment Search, you will need to register for a City myID account.

 Visit About Assessment Search for helpful information and instructions.